 The judge does not know you.
-She has no idea what kind of person you are, what kind of intentions you have, whether you are a good parent, or what might necessarily be fair in your case.
-She gets only the limited information you and your attorney provide to her.
-She may have literally thousands of cases on her docket.
+They have no idea what kind of person you are, what kind of intentions you have, whether you are a good parent, or what might necessarily be fair in your case.
+The judge only gets only the limited information you and your attorney provide.
+They may have literally thousands of cases on her docket.

-She may have read your pleadings, or she may not have read them at all.
-She may be in a good mood or a bad mood on the day of your trial.

-Ask yourself: how would I view my case if I knew nothing about me?
-Often, when I sit down with clients and ask them how they would rule on a case, knowing virtually nothing about either party, they get a sobering view of how their case might be resolved.
+The judge may have read your pleadings, or she may not have read them at all.
+Depending on the day they could be in a good mood or bad mood on the day of your trial.
+Ask yourself: How would I view my case if I knew nothing about me?
+Often, when we sit down with clients and ask them how they would rule on a case, knowing virtually nothing about either party, they get a sobering view of how their case might be resolved.